Diocese of Erfurt

 The Diocese of Erfurt (Dioecesis Erfordiensis) is a Latin Church diocese of the Catholic church in Germany.
 The diocese was created in 1973 as the apostolic administration of Erfurt-Meiningen, and was elevated in 1994 to the current diocese of Erfurt.
 The diocese is a suffragan of the Archdiocese of Paderborn.

 After the former bishop Joachim Wanke resigned in 2012 the diocese was without bishop until November 2014 when Ulrich Neymeyr took office.
-Neymeyr served as auxiliary bishop in the Diocese of Mainz before being appointed as bishop of Erfurt.
+Neymeyr served as auxiliary bishop in the Diocese of Mainz before being appointed bishop of Erfurt.